Mooshi-1/DataBuddy/README.md

 ### Aux/Searcher algorithms
 - refactor shuttle/shuttlehome, sometimes they don't work properly... move QC to batch pack data, etc
+- updated shuttlehome for more accurate number checking... see if it works?

 ### Screens
 - Reinject handling